openstack-archive/docs-specs/specs/liberty/api-site.rst

 server::actions

 Then use the Tag to design the front-end.

+Surface the existing conceptual information by publishing existing content to developer.openstack.org/api-guides/<servicename>.

 Migration work items:
 Delete WADL files in api-site/api-ref once replacement is complete.